13bars50stars/research_data/README.md

 Conclusion:

-Similar to Scenario05, we see the server (Bastion) is the one sending data via SSH with very few client interactions.
-As the Secure Copy (SCP) process encrypts the file and sends over SSH, the JA4+SSH fingerprint value detects the SSH payload as 1460 bytes, allowing 20 bytes for the IP and TCP header values.
-Previously, the SSH payload was padded to 36 bytes based on the encryption algorithms used in the connection.
+Similar to Scenario05, the server (Bastion) is the one sending data via SSH with very few client interactions.
+The JA4+SSH fingerprint value accurately represents this scenario.

 ```json
 $ ja4 scenario06.pcap -J